-- Download the Mountain Hub app.
+- Download the Snow Scope app.
 Explore and familiarize yourself with the app.
-Using this app will geolocate your observation, even without cell service, and allow you to take a photo of the snow depth or the canopy immediately above where you are measuring.
+Using this app will geolocate your observation, even without cell service.

-Once your Mountain Hub app is downloaded and account is set up, follow the directions below to add an observation!
+Once your Snow Scope app is downloaded and account is set up, follow the directions below to add an observation!

 To add an observation:

-- Select the orange add button located at the bottom of your screen
+- Select the orange plus button located at the bottom of your screen

-- Average your three measurements and record the average in the app as snowpack depth.
+- Average your three measurements and record the average (units = centimeters) in the app as snowpack height.